adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 ```

 Using ```i``` to control the index of the array each tag will be inserted in a position of the array ```articleTags```.

+## The Expected Result

+When the process is done, as the function ```apend``` was used, all the data collected will be stored one after another at each iteration.
+Making the final ```.svg``` file ready to be read as a normal spreadhseet with all the information collected.